I really didn’t understand what, but her reaction translated the meaning.

 An old prospector shuffled into town leading an old tired mule.

 The old man headed straight for the only saloon to clear his parched throat.

-He walked up and tied his old mule to the hitch rail.
+He tied his old mule to the hitch rail.
 As he stood there, brushing some of the dust from his face and clothes, a young gunslinger stepped out of the saloon with a gun in one hand and a bottle of whiskey in the other.

 The young gunslinger looked at the old man and laughed, saying, “Hey old man, have you ever danced?”

 The old man looked up at the gunslinger and said, “No, I never did dance…